monkeyman192/NMSDK/README.txt

-NMS custom model importer pre-alpha coded by monkeyman192 with inaluable help from gregkwaste
+NMS custom model importer pre-alpha coded by monkeyman192 and gregkwaste

 How to install: